 Newborn feeding

-• roots or turns her head when her cheek is stroked
+• roots or turns head when cheek is stroked

 • makes sucking movements